nezeadi/alx-low_level_programming/0x12-singly_linked_lists/README.md

 ##Task 1 - a function which returns the number of elements in a linked list

 ##Task 2 - a function to insert an element at the begining of a linked list.

+##Task 3 - a function to insert an element at the end of a linked list.